|

 Portable Company File

-(file ends in .QBM) is new for the 2006 and 2007 programs
+(file ends in .QBM) is new as of the 2006 programs

 and should be used instead of the QBB for sending files because it produces a